SEND Information, Advice and Support Service

 - supporting you in discussions with education settings and the local authority where a child or young person is at risk of exclusion or has been excluded

-- advise you on processes for resolving disagreements, appeals processes and means of redress
+- advise you on processes for resolving disagreements, SEND Tribunal processes and means of redress

 - consulting parents, children and young people and ensuring your views influence the development of local policy and practice for children and young people with special educational needs and disability